Working at height

 Working at height remains one of the biggest causes of site deaths and major injuries.

 You are working at height if you are in a place where, if there were no precautions in place, you could fall far enough to cause personal injury.

-144 people died in the UK construction industry in the year 2017-18; 35 of these deaths were the result of a fall from height (HSE figures).
-That was 10 more than the previous year’s figure of 25 deaths due to falling from height.
+147 people died in the UK construction industry in the year 2018-19; 40 of these deaths were the result of a fall from height (HSE figures).
+This dreadful figure has been steadily climbing over the past three years.

 Don’t be a statistic

 More than 10 million workers in the UK are estimated to carry out jobs involving some form of working at height every year.